Frequently Asked Questions

 Why do you limit follow-up correspondence for consultations to 1 exchange?

-At one point I did not limit the amount of follow-up, and I ended up running into A LOT of problems with people taking advantage of my time, or becoming overly obsessive about the bits of advice they would receive.
+At one point I did not limit the amount of follow-up, and I ended up running into many people taking advantage of my time, or becoming overly obsessive about the bits of advice they would receive.

 I understand that the clients that contact me will have varying degrees of experience with spellwork.
 Those who are newer to it may indeed need some additional clarification before undertaking the work.
 I do my very best to provide the most clear and detailed instructions that I can, but there are always elements that could be expanded upon or explained differently for individual clientel to ensure that they fully understand the process.
 So I am happy to provide 1 follow-up exchange to those who have booked a magical consultation with me, to help make sure that they understand and are comfortable with the procedures.

-Should a client feel more comfortable with ongoing support during their working, they can purchase Magical Coaching for more intensive personal attention and guidance.
+Should a client feel more comfortable with ongoing support during their working, they may ask to arrange for Magical Coaching for more intensive personal attention and guidance.

 Is there any type of work that you are particularly gifted for?